aifoundry-org/et-platform/sw-sysemu/bench/README.md

 ```
 Device elfs will be present in `build/device_kernels/` dir.

-## Compiling sw-sysemu with benchmarks
+## Compile sw-sysemu for benchmarking

 If compiling with native CMake, make sure to pass `-DBENCHMARKS=ON`.